Word page

 Common questions

 • What does cantankerous mean?
-It means bad-tempered, argumentative, and difficult to deal with.
+Bad-tempered and argumentative.

 • How do you pronounce cantankerous?
 It is commonly pronounced can-TANK-er-us.

 • What words are similar to cantankerous?
-Cranky, testy, irascible, and fractious are close in meaning.
+Similar words include Cranky, Grumpy, Testy, and Irascible.